Desktop Publisher Salary

 Popular Skills for Desktop Publisher

-Survey results suggest that Desktop Publishers put a wide range of professional skills to use.
+Desktop Publishers report using a pretty varied skill set on the job.
 Most notably, skills in Adobe Acrobat, Adobe InDesign, Microsoft Office, and Adobe Illustrator are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Adobe Photoshop, Adobe Illustrator, and Microsoft Office.
-Most people skilled in Adobe InDesign are similarly competent in Microsoft Office.
+Most people experienced in Adobe InDesign also know Microsoft Office.

 Pay by Experience Level for Desktop Publisher